KevinMKang/CSC309-A1/README.md

  - Polish and extra feature(s) - 15%

 Clean, polished code will receive a higher mark than mostly working fancy features.
+All JS should be in your .js file and all CSS should be in your .css file.
+Do not inline CSS or JS.

 ## Code Specification